EmmaYounan/web-typography-19-20/README.md

 **What did I change after the second feedback from Darice**

-I changed the description text color to a white color with a blue drop shadow to make the style of the sound description text other than the main subtitles text.
+I changed the description text color to a white color with a yellow drop shadow to make the style of the sound description text other than the main subtitles text.
 I did that to make it more readable for Darice, because she found it not really readable in the last test session.

-Some sounds take longer than others.
-For this reason I have animated some words that describe the sounds and also to give more tension.
-Like drum sound at the beginning, the buzzer alarm sound, and by the increasingly high peep tone at the end of the first scene.

 ### Sound animation